naim-mr/function/README.md

 The following additional command-line options exist for the CTL analysis:
 (showing their default value):

-	 -precondition true                 a precondition that is assumed to hold at the start of the program -noinline			                disable inlining of function calls
+	 -precondition "[prop]"                 a precondition that is assumed to hold at the start of the program e.g. "x == 1" -noinline			                disable inlining of function calls
      -ast                               run the analysis on the abstract-syntax-tree instead of the control-flow-graph, note that in that case function calls and goto/break/continue are not supported -dot                               print out control-flow-graph and decision trees in graphviz dot format

 # Vulnerability
 Automatic detection of potentially vulnerable variables that could be controlled to violate a CTL property of programs can be done using the option: